Various Answers

 Posted 11/2/15:

-1. What 3 letters can be rearranged to form a beverage, a verb, or a homonym?
+1. What 3 letters can be rearranged to form a beverage, verb, or a homonym?
 (Is that term still used?)
 A, E, T. (Tea, Eat, & Ate, among others?)
 Anita Dixon, Mike Brown, Rita Barger, Jim Waterman, Denise Griffin, Dave Krehbiel, Steve Kneeshaw.

 2. A plane crashes on the border of USA and Canada.
 Where do they bury the survivors?
 Survivors are not usually buried. 🙂 Anita Dixon, Mike Brown, Rita Barger, Jim Waterman, Denise Griffin, Dave Krehbiel, Jennifer Vise, Christine Porter, Steve Kneeshaw.